 I have a great love of outdoor sports and particularly enjoy rock climbing, scuba diving, skiing, running and hiking.

-I am constantly looking for opportunities to work on natural history films and to offer my skills both behind the scenes and as a presenter, writer and all round wildlife enthusiast.
+I am constantly looking for opportunities to work in natural history media and to offer my skills as a presenter, writer and all round wildlife enthusiast.

 If you would like to get in touch, please email me on firstname.lastname@example.org